Wooooov/Wooooov.github.io/content/en/about/_index.md

 In my first year of graduate school, while organizing my browser bookmarks, I came across the website where I had practiced for the PAT exam a year ago.
 Suddenly, I had the idea of challenging myself again.
 I registered and started preparing.
 I started from scratch, exploring concepts I didn't understand before.
 This time, I found pleasure in programming.
 Every day of preparation made me feel fulfilled and meaningful.
 The process of programming is like teaching by a teacher who corrected the logic of my assignments.
 It was a truly wonderful feeling for me to organize the structure and logic of a problem.

-Now, my programming skills are still average, but I am happily walking on the path of learning.
-I am really grateful that I wasn't defeated by these difficulties.
+Now, although I don't regard myself an excellent programmar, I am happily walking on the path of learning.
+I am really grateful that I wasn't defeated by previous difficulties I met.

 #### The 3rd thing
 Since I was young, I have been someone who is afraid to speak up in class and hesitant to express my own opinions in public.
 It seems that from the beginning, I left an impression of being introverted, then as a result, I naturally confined myself to my comfort zone and rarely stepped out of it.